Half Acre Recreation and Wellness Center

 Dependents cannot sponsor individuals wishing to purchase a daily or multi-guest pass guest card.

 Dependents who are registered for UW classes or who are non-benefited UW employees may utilize recreation facilities during the semester in which they are enrolled or employed.
 They must pay the appropriate fees.

-Children 13 years through high school may recreate without direct supervision if the adult sponsor is present in the building, except in the infield area where they must be directly supervised at all times.
+Children 13 years through high school may recreate without direct supervision if the adult sponsor is present in the building, except in the cardio/weight area where they must be directly supervised at all times.